Explore our expert-made templates & start with the right one for you.

 Recent surveys have shown that the data lake market is expected to grow to $20.1 billion by 2024, with a growing number of organizations looking to deploy a data lake in coming years.
 However, despite growing interest in data initiatives, a roadblock many organizations run into is the complex, manual nature of building a data lake – which requires hiring skilled personnel that are in dire shortage.

 This raises the question: why are data lakes still so difficult in the age of everything-as-a-service?
 Why are they still dependent on a select group of specialists skilled in arcane programming languages and frameworks?
 In other words – what’s stopping the data lake from becoming ‘productized’?

 Data lakes are, almost by definition, meant for big data.
 You build a data lake when the volume, velocity or variety of the data you’re dealing with makes a database unviable.
-Which types of organizations actually have big data and, consequently, a need for data lake storage?
+Which types of organizations actually have a need to deal with petabytes of structured and unstructured data – and, consequently, a need for data lake storage?

 While “big data” as a buzzword has been around for decades, the number of companies engaged in bona fide big data initiatives in production was never significant.
 AI, predictive analytics, unstructured data analysis – these types of projects were, and still are, more aspirational than operational for most organizations.

-The types of companies that work with big data were either engineering-focused organizations or massive enterprises, which could afford to spend massive resources on Hadoop-based initiatives and required tailor-made solutions (see our article on Building versus Buying Data Infrastructure).
-The mass market never really needed data lakes, and thus no mass market solution was born.
+The types of companies that work with big data were either engineering-focused organizations or massive enterprises, which could afford to pour near-endless resources into Hadoop-based initiatives.
+They also required tailor-made solutions (see our article on Building versus Buying Data Infrastructure), making GUI-based solutions less attractive.
+The mass market never really needed data lakes to analyze data, and thus no mass market solution was born.

 However, there is reason to believe that this is no longer the case.